codenvy/codenvy/docs/_docs/CHE/write-che-ide-plug-ins/actions.md

 title: Actions
 excerpt: "Action API"
 layout: docs
-overview: true
 permalink: /docs/actions/
 ---
 Actions allow you to add custom behavior to the Che IDE.
 They can be placed in menus, toolbars or context menus.
 An Action is a Java class, which implements the behavior to be executed.
 Additionally, it defines a text to be shown, a tooltip and an icon.
 In the following section, we describe the implementation of Actions more in detail.
 To make Actions available in the Che IDE, they need to be registered and placed into ActionGroups.
 Thereby, you specify the location (e.g. a menu or toolbar), where the actions is shown.
 The registration of actions is described in the subsequent section [Registering Actions](actions#section-registering-actions).

 ## Authoring Actions
 Simple `Actions` directly inherit from `org.eclipse.che.ide.api.action.Action`.
 In the constructor, we use the super class to configure our action with the following parameters:
 * **text** (String): The name of the action shown in the UI, in our case defined by concrete Actions (sub classes).
 * Optional: **description** (String): The description of the action shown in the UI, in our case defined by concrete Actions (sub classes).

 In the example action below, the constructor also gets the `NotificationManager` injected, which is used to display a "Hello World" message.
 A custom `Action` need to implement the `#actionPerformed` method, which is called when it is invoked.
 Actions can be associated with a variety of triggers within the system such as buttons, menu item selections, or user input (see following section).

 ```java
 @Singleton